 Set the standard for excellence in human resources with your online Master of Human Resource Management degree from Ashford University.
 This online program will equip you with the problem-solving, data-driven decision-making, and strategic management skills to keep professional organizations competitive in a global marketplace.
 Your courses will prepare you to address the social, ethical, legal, and economic issues facing virtual, domestic, and internationally focused organizations.
 This master’s in human resource management will help you develop the strategic leadership skills to become a valuable asset to employers.

+Many traditional campus-based MHRM programs require you to first successfully pass the GRE (Graduate Record Examination) before being admitted.
+Typical test preparation is rigorous, expensive, and time-consuming.
+The master of human resource management from Ashford University is an online program that does not require you to take the GRE exam for admission purposes, giving you a more affordable and flexible online MHRM option.
 This degree program is aligned with the Society for Human Resource Management (SHRM) Curriculum Guidelines which makes you eligible to apply for the SHRM Certified Professional exam (SHRM-CP) in your final year of study in the human resources management program once you have 500 hours of relevant HR experience.

 What you will learn